sopra-fs24-group-35/sopra-fs24-group-35-server/contributions.md

             For Issue #34:
             - Closely related to #55
             - I have designed the executeAttack function such that the attacker can choose how many troops he wants to attack with.
 The information is sent via the attack DTO.

+            For Issues #31 and #32:
+            - Created a new GameService function executeMultipleAttacks which can execute multiple attacks in a row as long as enough troops are left or a specified number defined by the client and sent by the attack DTO ('repeats') is reached.
+            - Tested it with Postman

             The biggest part was the implementation of the executeAttack function.
 A lot of thinking went into this, not only the best way to implement the dice rolling and evaluation, but also how the client should tell the server to execute an attack.
 Originally this was planned to be done via the Game DTO, but it appeared to be much more easy to create a new attack DTO for this, despite violation of our REST specification, but this is an advantage of an agile process.